Your Profile

 - We highly recommend you not to have Slack notifications turned on on your phone (or not have the app installed on the phone at all) except during meetups, or in situations when you really need it.

-- Keep threads on topic and related to the original message.
+- Stay on Topic: Keep threads focused on the original topic.
 If the conversation goes off-topic, it’s best to start a new thread.

-- When inviting new people to join a conversation in the middle of a Slack thread, it's important to provide a brief summary of the discussion so far and explain the specific reason for their invitation, such as a question or required action.
+- Summarize for New Participants: When inviting others into a thread, provide a brief summary of the discussion and the reason for their inclusion to avoid confusion.
 Avoid simply pinging people and asking for their opinion without any context, as this can be disruptive and unproductive.
 Giving a TLDR and clear context helps ensure that everyone involved can stay on the same page and contribute meaningfully to the conversation.

 Misc

-- When adding auto-responses to Slackbot, ensure they are not easily triggered by common words or phrases (example: do it, not today, off, etc).
+- Slackbot Auto-Responses: Ensure auto-responses aren’t triggered by common words or phrases (example: do it, not today, off, etc).
 Responses like these disrupt communication in Slack and get bothersome pretty quickly.
 If you find any of Slackbot responses annoying, feel free to change its trigger to a more complicated word/phrase or remove it completely.

-- Please review your channels every quarter and archive any channels that have not been used in the last 3 months.
+- Quarterly Channel Reviews: Please review your channels every quarter and archive any channels that have not been used in the last 3 months.
 This will help keep our Slack workspace organized and make it easier to find relevant conversations.

 <aside>

-❗ When you read a message in #toggl-general channel, react with ✅ to the message, so the sender knows the message reached the whole team.
+❗ When you read a message in #general channel, react with ✅ to the message, so the sender knows the message reached the whole team.

 </aside>